bugltd/ComfyLab-Pack/wiki/tutorials/XY Plot/2 - pimp my grid/README.md

   - with the [ComfyLab `Output Config` node](../../Output%20Config/)
 - ...

-If you want to dive deeper, I propose we move to the **next (and last) tutorial of the XY Plot series: 3 - advanced techniques**.\
+If you want to go deeper, we can now move to the **next tutorial of the XY Plot series: 3 - complex variations**.\
-But before doing that, please note:
+It will show how you can vary many things like checkpoints / LoRAs / ..., and virtually any model or value in a combo widget, by using 3 approaches:

-- it addresses some edge cases that may not be needed for most
+- simple one, with dedicated nodes for checkpoints / LoRAs, samplers, schedulers
-- it is not as detailed as those 2 first tutorials, we'll go faster
+- a more versatile one, that should adapt to any kind of model (or combo widget)
-- if you haven't done it yet, I strongly advise you read the [XY Plot core concepts](../../../node%20reference/xy%20plot/0%20-%20core%20concepts.md): it's not long, and you may learn some important design choices there.
+- by using the [`Output Config` node](../../Output%20Config/), to standardize your workflow and keep parameters separated

 Interested?
-Let's go to the next tutorial: **[3 - advanced techniques](../3%20-%20advanced%20techniques/)**
+Let's go to the next tutorial: **[3 - complex variations](../3%20-%20complex%20variations/)**